gadler01/peripety-docs/docs/import/rack_device_import.md

 For each Device add the required information:

-* site: Which site the racks are in.
+* site: Which site the devices are in.
 * status: Operational status.
 If unknown, put active.
 * event: Move event.
 If unknown, put followup.